 However, I also see this registry as an opportunity to save time in my pipeline (and save round trips to Docker hub and back every time!).
 For builds that require some of these extra dependencies, I like to build a "build" docker image.
 That way, I have an image with all of those baked right in.
 Then, as part of my pipeline, I can build the image at the start (only when changes are made or every time).
 And the rest of the pipeline can consume that image as the base image.

 For example, let's see what it looks like to build a simple Docker image to use with deploying to Google Firebase.

-Firebase is a "backend as a service" tool that provides a database, authentication, and other services across platforms (web, iOS, and Andriod).
+Firebase is a "backend as a service" tool that provides a database, authentication, and other services across platforms (web, iOS, and Android).
 It also includes web hosting and several other items that can be deployed through a CLI.
-This makes getting started really easy.
+This makes getting started straightforward.
 You can deploy the whole stack with

 firebase deploy.
 Alternatively, you can deploy a part (like serverless functions) with a command like

 Making this work in a CI/CD world requires a few extra steps, though.
 We'll need a Node Docker image that has the Firebase CLI in it, so let's make a simple Dockerfile to do that.

 After that, I'll add a job to the front of my pipeline.